Irish-grl/Linear-Regression/README.md

 1. Click on the following link to interact with the multivariable linear regression model's code and user interface that's hosted on Binder.org: https://mybinder.org/v2/gh/Irish-grl/Linear-Regression/main?labpath=Retirement%20Savings%20Interest%20Generator%20-%20LM%20(7).ipynb

 2. Click on the button called 'Run' and select 'Run All Cells'.
-It will take several minutes for the full program to load and the user interface to generate a browser      window with the web application.
+It will take some time for the full program to load and the user interface to generate a browser      window with the web application.
+Please be patient.

 3. Enter an 'age' as a number and then press the 'submit' button.